eltaline/ctrl/README.md

 ========

 - Multi threading
-- Supports HTTPS and IP authorization
+- Supports HTTPS and Auth/IP authorization
 - Supported HTTP methods: GET, POST
+- Parallel execution of tasks in real time
 - Receiving tasks in the queue for deferred parallel execution of commands
-- Sequential execution of tasks in real time
 - Limiting the maximum number of threads per virtual host
 - Supports continuous task execution queue
 - Automatic simultaneous execution of only one identical task